Mochi Flashcard Generator

 How accurate are the translations in the generated cards?

-Can I add more cards to an existing Mochi deck?
+Can I add more cards to a deck I already made?